 2. Excessive weight.
 Being overweight can increase your bad cholesterol level.

 4. Drink alcohol in moderation.
 When you drink alcohol you increase the number of free radicals in your body and create a toxic environment for your liver.
-Moderate use of alcohol may increase your levels of HDL cholesterol but does not lower LDL cholesterol.
+The moderate use of alcohol may increase your levels of HDL cholesterol but does not lower LDL cholesterol.

 5. Limit fatty meats.
 Stay away from bacon, corned beef, ground meat, steak, hot dogs, sausages and processed meats like bologna.